 Stachys byzantina, S. macrantha

 Dense, ground-hugging sliver mats of wooly, tongue shaped leaves.
 Color blends easily with other ground covers.
 Flower stalks rise to 1.5 feet high in late spring or early summer, hold whorls of purple flowers.
 Use to edge paths and borders.
 Widely adapted, tolerates cool weather and summer heat, does not thrive in hot and humid climates.
 Winter hardy to zone 4.
-Grows nicely with: 'Sunburst Ruby' Penstemon.

-Stachys macrantha, syn.
+BIG BETONY Stachys Stachys macrantha syn.
 S. grandiflora

-How to Plant STACHYS Seeds
+How to Plant Stachys Seeds